Skip to content

 Both the Table API and SQL operate on top of a lower-level stream operator API, which runs on the dataflow runtime:

-Stream or bounded data are mapped to Table.
+Streams or bounded data are mapped to Tables.
 The following command loads data from a csv file and creates a dynamic table in Flink:

 CREATE TABLE car_rides (